KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## MVP Timeline Proposal

-The platform roadmap that has been drafted takes into consideration the infancy of the enterprise, and has therefore been designed in such a way that focuses on introducing streams of revenue as soon as possible to cover necessary funding for the undertaking of this project.
+The platform roadmap that has been drafted takes into consideration the infancy of the enterprise and has therefore been designed in such a way that focuses on introducing streams of revenue as soon as possible to cover necessary funding for the undertaking of this project.

 ### Delivery Timeline Composition

 Four named MVPs are being proposed:
 *  MVP 1: Road Warrior Soft-Launch - As the namesake implies, this MVP will involve launching the product with just the essential, barebones features, suitable enough to introduce the potential of the product to the market.
 The majority of requirements specified in the initial spec are covered completely, with other less critical requirements being delivered in part or planned for launch in a future MVP.
-This MVP will help establish 'Road Warrior' into the travelling organisation app market, and potentially even introduce investment opportunities.
+This MVP will help establish 'Road Warrior' in the traveling organisation app market and potentially even introduce investment opportunities.
 The inclusion of lightweight advertisements in the barebones version of the application will also introduce a new and immediate stream of revenue, scaling based on the number of users (as will running costs, as a matter of fact).

 *  MVP 2: Shared Dashboards and Integrations - Introduce features that support collaboration/sharing among authenticated users, expanding the social elements of the application.
 At this point, all baseline requirements from the original specification barring reporting & analytics are implemented to some degree.
-Expanding integrations with user's mailboxes, additional booking agencies will also increase traffic on the application, increasing traffic and introducing new opportunities for further investments.
+Expanding integrations with users' mailboxes, and additional booking agencies will also increase traffic on the application, increasing traffic and introducing new opportunities for further investments.

 *  MVP 3: Subscription Model, Analytics & Reporting - By the time that the development and planned delivery of MVP3 is underway, the project should have established an audience (this will be assisted through relevant marketing efforts).
 A larger audience in addition to increased features (and complexity of said features), means that computing costs will increase just as well.
-Advertisements will cover a portion of these running costs, however, to offer a more seamless experience as well as more advanced (resource intensive) features, a subscription model will be released.
+Advertisements will cover a portion of these running costs, however, to offer a more seamless experience as well as more advanced (resource-intensive) features, a subscription model will be released.

 *  MVP 4: Expand Covered Services - This is the last "planned" MVP for the product.
 Here, the platform will undergo horizontal diversification in the services and data it offers by covering attractions and taxis.